TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation

+In this phase, we incorporate two types of physical priors to achieve a physically plausible layout estimation: (1) we employ an MLLM to infer the stacking relations among instances for placement, thereby avoiding floating and vertical interpenetration; (2) we utilize a multimodal generative model to synthesize a top-view of the scene, $I_{top}$, and extract the 2D bounding boxes of all instances.
+This top-view prior naturally ensures that all objects are constrained within the valid tabletop boundaries.

-where $A_{px}$ is the pixel area, and $\varepsilon_{ratio}$ compares the aspect ratio $r_{img}$ (from $I_{top}$) with the physical aspect ratio, which is obtained by projecting the physical size onto the XY-plane after applying $r_i$.
-We then define a \textbf{Ratio-Matched and Area-Weighted Score (RMA-Score)} to select a reliable scaling anchor:
+Building upon this, we estimate the translation and scale.
+For each instance, let $r_{img}$ and $A_{px}$ denote the pixel aspect ratio and pixel area of its top-view bounding box, respectively.
+We query the MLLM for its commonsense physical size and apply the estimated $r_i$ to obtain its physical aspect ratio $r_{phys}$ projected onto the xy-plane.
+We then propose a Ratio-Matched and Area-Weighted Score (RMA-Score) to select a reliable scaling anchor:

-where $\tau$ is a tolerance hyperparameter.
-The score favors instances with large area $A_{px}$, providing stability, and low aspect-ratio error $\varepsilon_{ratio}$, ensuring geometric consistency.

-The instance with the highest RMA-Score is selected as an anchor.
-From this anchor, we compute a global scaling factor $\alpha$ (meters/pixel) to convert all instance's bounding boxes from pixel to world coordinates, yielding $s_i$ and the (x,y) components of $t_i$.
-Finally, the MLLM analyzes stacking order in $I_{ref}$ to determine the z-coordinate of $t_i$, ensuring no vertical collisions.